Home

 Dee's Reply:

-The general rule has always been: The earlier you reserve, the better.
+The general rule is: The earlier you reserve, the better.
 Wait too long, and you might find that everything's sold out for the dates you want.

-Although, a couple years ago (2009) I was surprised to see "Vacancy" signs at quite a few popular hotels on Cape Cod - ones that are usually booked to capacity many months in advance.
+A few years back, I was surprised to see "Vacancy" signs at quite a few popular hotels on Cape Cod - ones that are usually booked to capacity many months in advance.
 So, nosy one that I am, I asked some hotel owners and managers how their season was going.

 Will it be that way again in summers to come?
 Who knows.